YWebCA/EloquentYWeb/README.md

 Navigate to [the workbook at https://github.com/YWebCA/EloquentYweb](https://github.com/YWebCA/EloquentYweb).
 At the top-right of the page, click the **Fork** button.
 If asked what account to fork it under, select your personal account.

-Your browser will be moved to your fork of the repo on GitHub.
+Your browser will be moved to your fork of the repo on GitHub (if not, go there now.
+The URL should be in the form of https://github.com/YourName/EloquentYWeb).
 The following steps will then make a local clone of your fork.
 In the right column, change the clone URL to SSH and then click the clipboard button.

 In the terminal type the following: